Equal pay and the law

 If any circumstances only account for part of the difference in pay, someone might still have an equal pay case.

-Every case depends on the individual circumstances, and this can be a complex area so it's best to:
+Every case depends on the individual circumstances.
+This can be a complex area so it's best to:

 Equal pay and other forms of discrimination